openlabelsinitiative/OLI/category_definitions.md

 # Social
 - Community: Contracts designed to support social interactions, networking or education.
 - Gambling: Contracts that govern games of chance.
 - Gaming: Contracts that are integrated into digital games, providing functionalities such as tokenized in-game assets, character progression, and digital ownership.
 Unlike gambling contracts, the outcomes in these games are influenced by the player's decisions, strategies or skill rather than by chance alone.

 # CeFi
 - Trading: Contracts whose primary objective is to trade tokens or NFTs based on arbitrage, MEV (Miner Extractable Value) or market-making strategies.
 - Centralized Exchange: Contracts or wallets under the control of centralized exchanges.
+- MEV: MEV and arbitrage bots.

 # Utility
 - Oracle: Contracts that feed external, real-world data onto the blockchain.